exo-addons/cloud-drive-extension/README.md

 Currently supported cloud drives:
 * Google Drive

-This adddon is for eXo Platform version 3.5.
+This addon is for eXo Platform version 3.5.

 Getting started
 ===============